igregson/theCodestead.com/content/post/how-to-use-npm-as-a-build-tool-with-hugo.md

 If you look at `package.json` in [The Codestead's source](https://github.com/igregson/theCodestead.com) you'll see something like the above.

-> UPDATE: High on my priority list is to switch from Sass to Stylus... stay tunned for an updated `package.json`
+> UPDATE: I've recently switch from Sass to Stylus.
+Accordingly, the css build tasks for this site are entirely different than those above.
+For a breakdown of my current style build tasks, [see here](/post/npm-run-wordpress/#notes-on-the-above-build-tasks:45fd4ca170f3cd99cf08a6a13cb65c8a).

 ### Improvements?